dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 #### left-compact
 `paneDisplayMode.left-compact` will display the navigation view as a compact sidebar on the left.
 It'll be `3rem` wide, and it can be toggled with the always visible hamburger icon.
 It will then animate to `20rem` width.
 This behavior will be the same on all screen sizes.
 Except for the width when it's expanded.
-It'll be `80vw` (80% of viewport) on smal screens.
+It'll be `80vw` (80% of the viewport) on small screens.
 On tablet size and up, it'll be `20rem`.

 #### left-minimal
-`paneDisplayMode.left-minimal` will have the same behaviour as `paneDisplayMode.left` on small screens, but will force it to stay this way on all screen sizes.
+`paneDisplayMode.left-minimal` will have the same behavior as `paneDisplayMode.left` on small screens, but will force it to stay this way on all screen sizes.
 When toggled by the hamburger, it will slide in `80vw` on small screens and `20rem` on tablet and up.

 #### top
 The navigation view will act as a navigation bar on top of the screen. `3rem` high.